Vienna: Schönbrunn Palace and Walking Tour

 Here are pictures of a subset of the animals at the zoo.

 There were a few other attractions on the palace grounds included with my Vienna Pass that I didn’t go to.
-One, in particular I wanted to see was the Strudelshow (yes, the signage spelled it as one word, so please shut up, spell checker).
+One, that I particularly wanted to see was the Strudelshow (yes, the signage spelled it as one word, so please shut up, spell checker).
 The Strudelshow was in a restaurant in a building attached to the palace.
-According to the description in the Vienna Pass brochure, “experienced pastry chefs show how to pull the dough so thin you can read the recipe through it.”
+According to the description in the Vienna Pass brochure, “Experienced pastry chefs show how to pull the dough so thin you can read the recipe through it.”
 I’m neither here nor there on that, but here’s the important part.
 The description said I could also sample a small piece of strudel.
 Free strudel!
 I’m sorry I missed that.

 Walking Tour